danmar/cppcheck/man/gui-manual.md

 ### Addons

 Y2038 - 32-bit timers that count number of seconds since 1970 will overflow in year 2038.
 Check that the code does not use such timers.

 Thread safety - Check that the code is thread safe

 Cert - Ensure that the Cert coding standard is followed

 Misra - Ensure that the Misra coding standard is followed.
 Please note you need to have a textfile with the misra rule texts to get proper warning messages.
 Cppcheck is not legally allowed to distribute the misra rule texts.

 Clang-tidy - Run Clang-tidy

 # Preferences

-TODO
+`Number of threads`: Number of threads to use in analysis.
+Each thread checks its own source file.

+`Force checking of all #ifdef configurations`: Cppcheck try to check all code and will therefore guess different preprocessor configurations.
+The maximum number of configurations that is checked is 14 by default.

+`Show full path of files`: Show the full paths in the results.

+`Show "No errors found" message when no errors found`: If you want to get a message box about this.

+`Display error id column "Id"`: Show error id in results

+`Enable inline suppressions`: You can suppress warnings with comments.
+See the Cppcheck manual (http://cppcheck.sf.net/manual.pdf) for more information about those.

+`Check for inconclusive errors also`: When full analysis of the code can not determine if there should be a warning or not, it is inconclusive.
+Normally Cppcheck does not warn then.

+`Show statistics on check completion`: Show statistics in a window when analysis finish.

+`Show internal warnings in log`: Internal warnings (for debugging) is shown in the `Analysis log`.

+`Applications`: Configure external editor to open from context menu when you right click on a warning.

+`Save all errors when creating report`: If hidden warnings should be saved or not.

+`Save full path to files in report`: If you use `Root path` the warnings on the screen will not have the full path.

+`Language`: Configure language to use for GUI.

+`Python binary`: To be able to execute addons, Cppcheck needs to know where python is.
+Unless you configure something, Cppcheck will try to execute python in your PATH.

+`Misra rule texts`: Only needed if you want to use the Misra addon.
+Cppcheck is not legally allowed to distribute the Misra rule texts and these must be provided by users.
+The Misra rule texts are proprietary.
+An example rule text file can be found here: https://github.com/danmar/cppcheck/blob/main/addons/test/misra/misra2012_rules_dummy_ascii.txt

+`Clang path`: The path to `clang` binary.
+If no path is provided then system PATH is used.

+`Visual studio headers`: If you want to use the Visual Studio headers in the analysis you can provide the path(s) here.
+Hint: Open a visual studio command prompt and type `SET INCLUDE`.
+Then copy/paste the paths.

+`Code editor style`: The visual theme to use for the code editor that is used when you investigate results.

 # Looking at results

 When you have run the analysis it is time to look at the results.

 If you click on a warning then the corresponding code will be shown in the "Warning details" at the bottom.

 You can right click warnings to get options.
 The difference of "hiding" a warning and "suppressing" a warning is that the suppression is permanent and hiding the warning is only temporary.

 # Tagging warnings

 You can manually categorize warnings.

 You choose the names of the categories yourself in the project file dialog.

 If tag names are configured then when you look at results you can right click on a warning and tag it.